spaceexpanse/libspex/ships/README.md

 ### Game State and Moves

-Xayaships uses the game ID `xs` for its on-chain GSP.
+Xships uses the game ID `xs` for its on-chain GSP.
 The global game state consists of two types of data:

-1. The statistics of won and lost games per Xaya name are stored in a simple SQLite database table.
+1. The statistics of won and lost games per SpaceXpanse name are stored in a simple SQLite database table.
 1. Data about currently open game channels is stored through the game-channels framework (which has also its own table in the SQLite database).